TouK/nussknacker-helm/src/README.md

 ------------

 - helm 3.7.x
-- PV provisioner support in the underlying infrastructure
+- PV provisioner support in the underlying infrastructure (optional for development/testing purposes)

 Installing the Chart
 ------------